-Zoe Watson Architecture and sustainability expert Sustainability Lead, Levitt Bernstein
+Zoe Watson Architecture and sustainability expert Head of Sustainability, Allies and Morrison

-As Sustainability Lead at Levitt Bernstein, Zoe champions environmental design, advocating a holistic approach to architecture and placemaking.
+As Head of Sustainability at Allies and Morrison, Zoe champions environmental design, advocating a holistic approach to architecture and placemaking.
 With a dual qualification in architecture and engineering, Zoe provides technical advice on energy efficient design and whole life carbon principles.
-She has developed net zero guidance and frameworks for several London authorities and housing associations, to provide pragmatic steps towards responding to the climate emergency. www.levittbernstein.co.uk
+She has developed net zero guidance and frameworks for several London authorities and housing associations, to provide pragmatic steps towards responding to the climate emergency. www.alliesandmorrison.com